 Red Eye can also be associated with some other conditions:

-- A broken blood vessel on the sclera of your eye, known as a subconjunctival haemorrhage
+- Leaking of a blood vessel in the conjunctiva which lies over the sclera of your eye known as a subconjunctival haemorrhage

-- A small reddish bump (or spot) on the eyelid, known as a "stye"
+- A small reddish lump on the eyelid, known as a "stye"

 Another condition linked to irritation is called Dry Eye.
 Like Red Eye, there can be many causes.

 When you blink, your eyelids spread tears across your eyes to form a film.
 This acts to prevent evaporation of moisture from the eyes, helping them remain hydrated.
-Should you not produce enough tears, or a disruption in the protective tear film develops, it can lead to feelings of dryness and irritation, or grittiness as it's sometimes described.
+Should you not produce enough tears, or a disruption in the protective lipid layer of the tear film develops, it can lead to feelings of dryness and irritation, or grittiness as it's sometimes described.
 This is Dry Eye.

 Dry Eye can be triggered in several different ways: